 At the very least, equipment for your gym should be rated for light commercial use.

-If you buy cheap, it could end up costing you more in the long run because you have to replace it sooner.
+Buying cheap could cost you more in the long run because you have to replace it sooner.

 However, remember that exercise equipment devalues quickly, and you can often get used and reconditioned equipment at bargain prices.

-While we’d love to tell you precisely what you need to buy to equip your gym, we can’t because we don’t know your budget, the space available, or intended clientele.
+While we’d love to tell you precisely what you need to buy to equip your gym, we can’t because we don’t know your budget, available space, or intended clientele.

-That said, we’ve produced a guide that should make buying the equipment you need a little easier.
+That said, we’ve produced a guide that makes buying the necessary equipment easier.